deeptadeeproy/COVID-19-Tracker-India/README.md

 # COVID-19-Tracker-India-Windows-
 A simple, fast program to get various kinds of information about the status of COVID-19 in India

+This program has been written in Python 3 and converted to exe.

 User menu :
 ![alt text](https://github.com/deeptadeeproy/COVID-19-Tracker-India-Windows-/blob/master/menu.PNG)